Current International Students

 If you would like to transfer your I-20 to another institution, your first step is to apply to the institution.
 Once you have been fully accepted and made a final decision, please bring your acceptance letter to the International Student Office.

 Form 8843 IRS

 International students and scholars must file Form 8843 to report their presence in the United States.
 If the student is a nonresident who had no source of income, the student will be required to file Form 8843 (only).
-If student had no U.S. source of income, the student does not need to file Form 1040NR or Form 1040NR-EZ.
-If the student only receives U.S. income from interest earned by his or her U.S. bank account, this is not considered U.S. source of income for nonresidents.
+If the student had no U.S. source of income, the student does not need to file Form 1040NR or Form 1040NR-EZ.
+If the student only receives U.S. income from interest earned by his or her U.S. bank account, this is not considered a U.S. source of income for nonresidents.
 Therefore, the student will only file Form 8843.

-If the student was an international student in United States for more than 5 years, the student is considered a resident for federal income tax purposes, and he or she is not required to file Form 8843.
+If the student was an international student in the United States for more than 5 years, the student is considered a resident for federal income tax purposes, and he or she is not required to file Form 8843.
 Form 8843 must be filed by all individuals on F-1 visas and their dependents, even if he or she has not earned any income in the U.S. If he or she has not earned any income, he or she will complete Parts I and III, sign, and mail the Form 8843 to the IRS.
 The student should keep a copy for his or her records.

 All nonresidents living in the U.S. must file a Form 8843 tax return each year by the appropriate deadline.
 The forms are available at Internal Revenue Service at 4405 Bland Road, Raleigh, N.C.
 27609, or call 919-850-1100.

 Reinstatement of F-1 status

 If you do not comply with F-1 regulations, your F-1 status will be terminated.
 In order to restore your F-1 status, you will have to process a reinstatement.
 There are two ways to reinstate your F-1 status.
 Please discuss your options with the International Student Office before making a decision.